mulesoft/mule/etc/mini/README.txt

 --------
 We hope you enjoy using Mule.
 To help us make it a better product please tell us about any issues (no matter how small), suggestions or other comments you have.
-You can post on the mailing list - user@mule.codehaus.org or raise issues at http://jira.muleumo.org.
+You can post on the mailing list - user@mule.codehaus.org or raise issues at http://jira.muleumo.org, or drop in to our IRC channel on irc.codehaus.org#mule.

 Enjoy!